 The chemicals to be used and stored at the Project site are: process-related chemicals and reagents, fuels (diesel, propane gas and gasoline), and equipment maintenance materials (oil, grease, lubricants and coolants).
 Table 5-8 provides an overview of the expected storage requirements for the reagents at the Project site.
 All chemicals will be transported, stored and handled in accordance with applicable regulations and good management practice.
-Tanks will be installed with appropriate secondary containment, and protected against potential vehicular collisions if appropriate.
+Tanks will be installed with appropriate secondary containment and protected against potential vehicular collisions if appropriate.
 Incompatible materials will be stored separately and not in close proximity to the warehouse or other areas.

 Most of the fuel required at the Project site will be diesel which is needed to operate the heavy equipment fleet.
-A fuel station will be established adjacent to the truck shop, for easy access by heavy equipment such as haul trucks.
-The fuel station will have a diesel fuel pump station for mining vehicles and a containerized lube top-off system for oil, grease, windshield washing fluid and coolants.
+Two refueling pads will be established adjacent to the Plant Site area and will include an oil / water separator which will be managed through approved water management facilities.
+Fuel stations will include a diesel fuel pump station for mining vehicles and a containerized lube top-off system for oil, grease, windshield washing fluid and coolants.
 Fuel will be stored in 15 diesel tanks of 50,000 L each, for a total storage of 750,000 L of diesel at the Project site.
 Fuel tanks will be double-walled and secondary catchment will be provided.
 Other vehicle maintenance liquids will be stored in double-walled tanks or equivalent.

 A small quantity of gasoline will also be stored in a double-walled Enviro tank at the Project site for use by light vehicles, all-terrain vehicles, snowmobiles, boats and gas-powered tools.
 Propane, which would also be stored in a double-walled Enviro tank, may be required at the Project site for use in equipment and potentially for heating.
 Any storage of pressurized gases will be in accordance with applicable regulations.
-Alternatively for gasoline storage, a dual compartment diesel and gasoline tank could be used, rather than a dedicated gasoline tank.
+Alternatively, for gasoline storage, a dual compartment diesel and gasoline tank could be used, rather than a dedicated gasoline tank.